-It has become fashionable as of late to mock food allergies as a “trendy” condition, a construct of over-protective parents or attention-seeking adults.
-I simply can’t think of any other serious, sometimes life-threatening condition that is dissed more often.
+It has become fashionable to take part in mocking food allergies as a “trendy” condition, a construct of over-protective parents or attention-seeking adults.
+I simply can’t think of any other serious, sometimes life-threatening condition that gets disrepected more often.

-Take last month, for instance.
-There we were smack in the middle of Food Allergy Awareness month: the Food Allergy Initiative in New York had organized a huge fundraising drive and pledges were pouring in for five runs across Canada, all in support of research.
+Take last May, for instance.
+There we were right in the middle of Food Allergy Awareness month: the Food Allergy Initiative in New York had organized a huge fundraising drive and pledges were pouring in for food allergy runs across North America, all in support of research.

 Hardly earth-shattering news to most people.
 But here’s where the dismissiveness begins: A senior science reporter for The New York Times decided to write an article on the JAMA review, taking as her angle a new “fact” – that 30 per cent of the population “believe” they have food allergies, while “only” 5 per cent of adults and “only” 8 per cent of kids actually do.

-At Allergic Living magazine, we were skeptical of that 30 per cent statistic.
-Think about it: That would mean about 93 million Americans (or three times the population of Canada) are claiming to have largely imaginary allergies.
+At Allergic Living, we were skeptical of that 30 per cent statistic.
+Think about it: That would mean about 93 million Americans are claiming to have largely imaginary allergies.
 Sure, some people confuse intolerance to certain foods or heartburn with a true food allergy.
 But 90 million?

-Such is the clout of The New York Times, however, that within the weeks that followed everyone in the media, from the CBC to the American networks, the Discovery Channel and an English website out of Beijing, was repeating that 30 per cent of Americans “think” they have food allergies – and that JAMA had said so.
+Such is the clout of The New York Times, however, that within the weeks that followed everyone in the media, from the big American networks to the Discovery Channel, the Canadian Broadcasting Corp. and an English website out of Beijing, was repeating that 30 per cent of Americans “think” they have food allergies – and that JAMA had said so.

-You could practically hear the tsk-tsking about “picky eaters.”
-But if you, like me, have a couple of actual, diagnosed, serious food allergies, what can you do to counter such coverage?
+You could practically hear the chorus of mocking about “picky eaters.”
+But if you, like me, have a few diagnosed, serious food allergies, what can you do to counter such coverage?
 Do we have to get T-shirts that say: “I am allergic.
 Really“?
 Such is life with the disease that gets no respect.

 The 30 per cent figure, however, turns out to be junk.
-It does not appear in the JAMA review of studies and now, a couple of weeks later, nobody seems to want ownership of it.
+It does not appear in the JAMA review of studies and now, a couple of weeks later, nobody seems to wants to take ownership of it.
 Here at Allergic Living, our senior editor e-mailed Dr. Marc Riedl of UCLA, one of the lead authors of the JAMA paper.

 Had he given such a statistic to New York Times‘ reporter Gina Kolata during their interview?
 He wrote back and said that The Times was “sloppy with the details” of the figures, especially the 30 per cent “believing” they have allergies.